-ENGL B460 - ADVANCED WRITING (3).
+ENGL B460 - PROFESSIONAL WRITING WORKSHOP (3).

 (Prerequisite: ENGL B101 or B105 & B102 or B106, each with a grade of C or higher.)
-Extensive practice in different types of non-fiction writing.
+Upper-division writing workshop course, focusing on the study and practice of professional writing.
+Course may be taken twice for credit.